soverenio/docs/docs/administration/aws-connections.md

     2.6.
 Save the role.

     2.7.
-If you have not picked the existing policy on the step 4 above, then go to the Permissions tab and input our defaults:
+If you have not picked the existing policy on the step 2.4 above, then go to the Permissions tab, input our defaults and save the role again:

     ```json
     {